-We accommodate a maximum of 8 guests but offer a DISCOUNT for 6 guests or less, when we close off one bedroom - the Madrips Room (see below).
+We accommodate a maximum of 7 guests in bedrooms and there is an occasional bed in the sitting room.
+We offer a DISCOUNT for 5 guests or less, when we close off one bedroom - the Madrips Room (see below).

 Within the cottage -

 A very large, attractive sitting room (approx 25ft x 13ft) with door leading to enclosed garden, open fireplace, TV and occasional pull out bed

 Dining room with open fireplace, dining table seating 6/8, two armchairs, TV with DVD player, and door leading to kitchen